Best Mattresses for Bunk Beds

 For such an affordable mattress, the Zinus memory foam mattress is exceptionally high-quality.
 Their foams are all CertiPUR-US certified to be free from harmful chemicals.
 The cover is removable and machine washable, making it easy to keep clean.
 As such, it’s a good choice for kids with asthma or allergies.

-Many RVs do not accommodate a regular mattress size.
-With 7 different bunk mattress sizes and three height options, the Brooklyn Wanderlust’s memory foam mattress likely comes in the size that you need.
+Many RVs don’t accommodate a standard mattress size.
+With seven different bunk mattress sizes and five thickness options, the Dreamfoam Essential memory foam mattress likely comes in the size that you need.

-With the Brooklyn Wanderlust, you can choose a mattress height of 6 inches, 8 inches, or 10 inches.
+Formerly known as the Brooklyn Bedding Wanderlust, the Dreamfoam Essential offers thickness options of 6 inches, 8 inches, 10 inches, 12 inches, and 14 inches.
 The thicker the mattress, the better it will be at cushioning pressure points and supporting weight.
-Thinner mattresses, however, create more headroom in low profile areas.
+Thinner mattresses, however, create more headroom in low-profile spaces.

-It’s not only the customization potential that makes the Brooklyn Wanderlust a great choice for an RV.
+It’s not only the customization potential that makes the Dreamfoam Essential a great choice for an RV.
 Its top layer of comfort memory foam hugs your curves, while the bottom layer of dense foam delivers solid support.
 Even the 6” mattress is incredibly comfortable for its height, even for the average adult.
-And with cooling gel and open-cell technology, it keeps you cool all night.
+And with cooling gel and open-cell technology, it’s designed to keep you cool all night.